-Written notice is not required where imminent danger exists to the safety of a specific employee and the employee reasonably believes in good faith that reporting to a supervisor or the Workplace Violence Prevention Coordinator(s) would not result in corrective action.
+If an employee believes that either they or another employee are in imminent danger of workplace violence and reasonably believes, in good faith, that reporting to a supervisor or the Workplace Prevention Coordinator(s) would not result in corrective action, then the employee may report the violation directly to the Public Employee Safety and Health Bureau (PESH).

+The District will immediately respond to all incidents of violence or threatening behavior upon notification.
 After the District receives notice, the District will be afforded a reasonable opportunity to correct the activity, policy, or practice.
-The District will immediately respond to all reported incidents of violence or threatening behavior upon notification.